PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 'keyword', i.e.use the key * | &
 use the value: ** | &&

-The object that holds that arguments in Python in this case can be:
+The object that holds that arguments in Python can be any iterable: list, tuple, and dictionary.
-- list
-- tuple
-- dictionary

 <div class="code-head"><span>code</span>arguments_mixed.py</div>